Splamy/TS3AudioBot/README.md

     1. Make the Opus script runnable with `chmod u+x InstallOpus.sh` and run it with `./InstallOpus.sh`
     1. Get the ffmpeg [32bit](https://johnvansickle.com/ffmpeg/builds/ffmpeg-git-32bit-static.tar.xz) or [64bit](https://johnvansickle.com/ffmpeg/builds/ffmpeg-git-64bit-static.tar.xz) binary.
     1. Extract the ffmpeg archive with `tar -vxf ffmpeg-git-XXbit-static.tar.xz`
-    1. Get the ffmpeg binary from `ffmpeg-git-*DATE*-64bit-static\ffmpeg` and copy it to `TS3AudioBot/bin/Release/`
+    1. Get the ffmpeg binary from `ffmpeg-git-*DATE*-64bit-static/ffmpeg` and copy it to `TS3AudioBot/bin/Release/netcoreapp2.2`

 #### Windows
 1. Get the ffmpeg [32bit](https://ffmpeg.zeranoe.com/builds/win32/static/ffmpeg-latest-win32-static.zip) or [64bit](https://ffmpeg.zeranoe.com/builds/win64/static/ffmpeg-latest-win64-static.zip) binary.
-1. Open the archive and copy the ffmpeg binary from `ffmpeg-latest-winXX-static\bin\ffmpeg.exe` to `TS3AudioBot\bin\Release\net46`
+1. Open the archive and copy the ffmpeg binary from `ffmpeg-latest-winXX-static/bin/ffmpeg.exe` to `TS3AudioBot/bin/Release/net472`

 ### Optional Dependencies
 If the bot can't play some youtube videos it might be due to some embedding restrictions which are blocking this.
 You can add a [youtube-dl](https://github.com/rg3/youtube-dl/) binary or source folder and specify the path in the config to try to bypass this.

 ## Suggested first time setup
-1. Run the bot with `mono TS3AudioBot.exe` and follow the setup instructions.
+1. Run the bot with `dotnet TS3AudioBot.dll` and follow the setup instructions.
 1. (Optional) Close the bot and configure your `rights.toml` to your desires.
 You can use the template rules as suggested in the automatically generated file, or dive into the rights syntax [here](https://github.com/Splamy/TS3AudioBot/wiki/Rights).